 Run the following command to identify which process is holding the lock:This will list processes related to

-in your case) and confirm it's the conflicting process.Kill the Process (if safe to do so)
+apt.
+Look for one with a process ID (e.g.,2995in your case) and confirm it's the conflicting process.Kill the Process (if safe to do so)

 If the conflicting process is not critical and can be safely terminated:Replace

-with the actual process ID from the previous command.
+2995with the actual process ID from the previous command.

 Caution: Ensure it's not a critical system update in progress.Remove Stale Lock Files (if necessary)